CodingInterviewPrepartion/.github/profile/README.md

 This is place where Preparee will find all relevant information free.
 Yes **Yay FREE !!!**

 Click ⭐if you like the projects.
 Starring the repositories are highly appreciated.
-Follow me @lavankumar6 for technical updates.
+Follow me @CodingInterviewPrepartion for technical updates.

 This is Community Oriented Organization - Users are welcome to contribute to the projects and be a collaborator.